 This conversation is a regular occurrence around Christmas.
-Some folks follow through and call in January but others put off calling until another 12 months has passed before having the same conversation again.
+Some folks follow through and call in January but others put off calling until another 12 months have passed before having the same conversation again.

 Those that do make the effort often think that all they have to do is update their CV, send it off to a few recruitment agencies, and wait for the job offers to start pouring in.
 There are, in fact, several other things you can do to advance your career.
 I have listed a number of possibilities below.
 While this is not an exhaustive list it is a pretty comprehensive roadmap for anyone looking to move jobs or progress their career in 2015.